vufind-org/learning-vufind-book/source/adminvufind.rst

 Chapter 6.
 Administering a VuFind Server
 ########################################

-Learning ObjectivesiLearning Objectives
+Learning Objectives
 ---------------------------------------

-Learning Objectives
+After reading this chapter, you will understand:

 •  How to ensure that necessary processes start up automatically after your server reboots
 •  How to manage VuFind’s Solr index updates.